Do you need to short sell your home?

 Contact me today to find out how RE/MAX Performance can help.

 Next, determine your closing costs.
-My experience has taught me to take into account fees including title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at closing.
+My work in this area has taught me to account for fees including title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs upon closing.

-Finally, get in touch with your lender and let them know of the situation.
-They may even have a specific department that manages short sales.
-Ask about their particular procedures.
-Some lenders will be more willing to work with you than others.
+Finally, get in touch with your lender and make them aware of your situation.
+They may even have a dedicated department that handles short sales.
+Ask about their specific process.
+Some lenders will be more able to work with you than others.
 They may be able to decrease how much you owe or make other arrangements.
 Your lender will have to give consent for the final sale.